vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 Next, we configure our [Azure Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
 The storage account stores the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) for our Event Hub's partitions.
 These offsets keep track of where the newest event is located, for each partition.

 Again, we need to get the connection string and key, for our Peakboard app to use later.
-To get this information, we use the sidebar to go to *Security + networking > Access keys*.
+To get this information, we go to *Sidebar > Security + networking > Access keys*.

 ![image](/assets/2026-01-06/azure-storage-account-connection-string.png)

-## Set up the Peakboard Flow for sending messages
+## Create the Event Hub data source

+Now, let's go over to Peakboard Designer and create an Event Hub data source.
+We'll create a standard Peakboard app and add the data source there.
+However, you can also create a Hub Flow and follow the same steps.
+Whether you want to make a Peakboard app or a Hub Flow, the process for setting up the Event Hub data source looks the same.

 On the Peakboard side—regardless of whether we use Flow or a regular design project—we must provide the connection string for both the Event Hub and the Storage Account along with the hub name and the storage account name.